neo-project/docs/docs/en-us/node/cli/cli.md

 ##### Parameters

-- `m`ďźm is the minimal number of signatures.
+- `m`: m is the minimal number of signatures.
 For example, creating a multi-party signed address with two public keys, m can be 1 or 2.
-- `pubkeys`ďźPublic keys of multiple parties involved.
+- `pubkeys`: Public keys of multiple parties involved.

 ##### Example